 I regret we never developed a mechanism to track students after graduation to follow their achievements, but here are two stories seventeen years apart:

 Christian J. Schrank was a criminal justice major at the College at Brockport when he decided Spanish language could be a career booster.
 He spent the spring semester of 1998 in Cuernavaca where I remember him as one of the most enthusiastic students I had the pleasure of working with abroad.
 In less than a year after his graduation in 2000, he was hired as a Special Agent in the Office of Investigations of the U.S. Department of Health and Human Services New York Field Office.
 He has risen rapidly through the ranks and is currently Special Agent in Charge in the Office of Investigations of the HHS Office of Inspector General for the Los Angeles region.
+He has just been promoted to Assistant Inspector General in charge of investigations in Washington DC.

 Jennifer L. Abbott journeyed to Cuernavaca in the summer of 2015 and was so enthralled with her Spanish classes and family stay that she enrolled in the fall semester 2016, earning enough credits to complete her Spanish major at SUNY Fredonia.
 After graduation in 2016, she attended the New York State Department of Corrections Academy and became an officer, but after two years she realized her heart was elsewhere.
 She enrolled in a Masters Degree program and is now just one semester away from fulfilling her dream to teach Spanish.
 Jennifer says the program, especially her family stay, transformed her life.
 “Traveling to Cuernavaca,” she says, “was the greatest decision I have ever made.”
 Just months after her summer abroad, she returned to visit her host family and she plans to make return visits for the rest of her life.